WorldWindLabs/AgroSphere/README.md

 We discussed our web app and work-in-progress with Martin C. Heller from the Center for Sustainable Systems at University of Michigan.
 He offered us critiques from a researcher's point of view.
 We also tested our app on NASA interns from the STEM Teacher and Researcher (STAR) program to receive suggestions from an educational perspective.

+## How to Run and Develop AgroSphere

+1) Visit http://worldwind.arc.nasa.gov/AgroSphere to use the app on your webpage.
+2) Download or clone the repository in to local storage and run the index.html in a webserver using WebStorm, which has a built in webserver (https://blog.jetbrains.com/webstorm/2013/03/built-in-server-in-webstorm-6/), or by using MAMP (https://www.mamp.info/en/), a free, local server environment).
 ***

 **Organization:** NASA Ames Research Center